13 Top-Rated Hiking Trails near Sacramento, CA

 11. Blue Heron Trails, Stone Lakes National Wildlife Refuge

 For an easy escape into nature, the Stone Lakes National Wildlife Refuge is located 20 minutes south of Sacramento.
-A haven for migratory birds and native wildlife, this urban refuge protects over 17,000 acres from future development.
+This urban refuge protects over 17,000 acres from future development and is a haven for migratory birds and native wildlife.

 Address: 1624 Hood Franklin Road, Elk Grove, California